kkk020719/COMP250-Project/TesterREADME.md

-# COMP250-A3-Tester
+# COMP250-Tester

-A collaborative test suite for the third assignment of COMP 250 at McGill University (Winter 2021).
+This is a collaborative test suite for a project of COMP 250 at McGill University (Winter 2021).
 It includes all the tests from the instructor mini tester as well as extra tests written by students.

 ## Important